‘The Bold And The Beautiful’ Spoilers: Liam Panics, Quinn Gets Flustered, And Ivy’s Conversation With Katie Sparks Suspicions

 What can everybody expect from Tuesday’s episode of The Bold and the Beautiful?
 Spoilers detail that Liam will be escalating out of control over worry regarding his status with Steffy as Quinn will melt down in concern over the kiss with Ridge.
 A conversation between Katie and Ivy could shake things up and as the week continues some interesting shifts will take place regarding Forrester Creations.

 Ivy confronted Quinn about her strange behavior, and while she did admit that she was distracted over Ridge issues, she did not go into further detail.
-Quinn headed off to be by herself and she became even more rattled when Ridge showed up to see her.
+Quinn headed off to be by herself, and she became even more rattled when Ridge showed up to see her.
 The Bold and the Beautiful spoilers reveal that she will question him intensely about why he isn’t running to Eric to tell him about the kiss they shared.

 Quinn will be flustered as she talks to Ridge about the fact that he has hated her for a long time and she doesn’t understand why he isn’t using what happened as a way to get rid of her.
 Of course, viewers have seen that he was a bit taken in by her as she opened up emotionally during their time in San Francisco and he has indicated to Liam that his plan to destroy her was a failure.
 How will he respond to Quinn’s panicked questions?